 She graduated from Georgia State University in 2014 with a Bachelor of Arts in Journalism-Telecommunications.
 During her undergraduate years she studied Global Business & Media abroad in Istanbul, Turkey and Budapest, Hungary in the summer of 2013 and studied in Hong Kong in 2014, where she concentrated in Entrepreneurship and Modern Media.
 Charis interned at WSB-TV Channel 2 News and Atlanta CBS Radio station, V-103.

 A third-generation native of Atlanta, Charis enjoys cheering on the Atlanta Braves and Falcons from afar and exploring new sights and savory foods in D.C.

-Ashley is the Associate Producer of Government Matters.
-She graduated from The George Washington University School of Media and Public Affairs in 2019 and received the Distinguished Scholar title for her year.
+Ashley graduated from The George Washington University School of Media and Public Affairs in 2019 and received the Distinguished Scholar title for her year.
 Prior to joining the Government Matters team, she worked in the media library at ABC News in the Washington, D.C. office.

 While attending GWU, she interned for NBC’s “Meet the Press,” the Environmental Protection Agency and the Smithsonian.
 She also wrote for Planet Forward, an online publication about sustainability.
 As a winner of the 2018 Planet Forward Storyfest Competition, she traveled to Alaska on a National Geographic expedition.